joelsgp/rust-book-epub/README.md

 ```
 The output will be in `book/epub/`.

+P.S. if you fork this then you're going to want to disable the regular CI, it will error since it uses the modified book.toml but doesn't install mdbook-epub.

+## Back to your regularly scheduled readme

 ![Build Status](https://github.com/rust-lang/book/workflows/CI/badge.svg)

 This repository contains the source of "The Rust Programming Language" book.